ibm-cloud-docs/watsonxdata/ingest_spark_storage.md

 3. Click **Ingest data**.
 4. Select **Storages** as the ingestion flow.
 5. From the **Select storage** dropdown, choose an existing storage connection, or click **Add +** to add a new storage connection.
-6. If adding a new storage connection, select the **Storage type** and enter the connection details as per [Add Storage](/docs/watsonxdata?topic=watsonxdata-reg_bucket):
+6. If adding a new storage connection, select the **Storage type** and enter the connection details as per [Add Storage](/docs/watsonxdata?topic=watsonxdata-reg_bucket).
-   - Amazon S3
-   - IBM Cloud Object Storage
-   - Azure Data Lake Storage (ADLS)
-   - Google Cloud Storage (GCS)
-   - MinIO
-   - S3-compatible
 7. The file selection interface has two tabs:
    - **All files**: Displays all files in the selected storage bucket
    - **Selected files**: Shows only the files you have selected for ingestion
-8. Browse the bucket contents to locate the files you want to ingest.
-You can:
+8. Browse the bucket contents to locate and select the files you want to ingest.
-   - Expand folders by clicking the arrow icon
-   - Navigate through the folder structure
-   - Use the **Find file** search box to filter files by name
-9. Select files by:
-   - Clicking the checkbox next to individual files
-   - Clicking the folder checkbox to select all files in a folder
 10. Switch to the **Selected files** tab to review your selections.
 11. Click **Next** to proceed to file details configuration.